openshift/enhancements/enhancements/baremetal/coreos-image-in-release.md

 The container registry will always contain an image with latest ISO.
 This will get rolled out to the `image-customization-controller` pod, and future boots of the deploy image will be based on the new ISO.
-The restart of ironic during the upgrade should ensure that any BaremetalHosts currently booted into the deploy image (i.e. not provisioned) will be rebooted into the new one.
+Because the same container image will need to be used in an init container for the Pod running ironic (in order to provide the PXE files), and changes to it will result in a restart of ironic that should ensure that any BaremetalHosts currently booted into the deploy image (i.e. not provisioned) will be rebooted into the new one.

 For the initial release, pre-existing clusters will continue to provision with